There are several ways.

 If you have been recently declined for credit, the rejection letter you were sent will give you an address of the credit bureau from which they obtained credit information on you to base their decision.
 This rejection letter they have sent you gives you the right to obtain a free credit report if you request it.

 The credit bureaus have established a way in which most people in the United States can obtain an annual credit report for free.
 They are expecting this service to be available to most the entire country within a few months.
-Please visit our outside resourcespage for more information.

 The third way is to contact the credit bureaus and either request one by paying their fee.
-The information for all three credit bureaus can be found at the outside resources link.

 The fair credit reporting act is very clear: